Shelled peanuts surrounded nuts in shell on a white background

 The big 8 allergen food items cause 90% of all food allergies.
 These foods could cause allergic reactions by themselves or when used as ingredients of other foods.
 For example, a person with a tree nut allergy cannot eat baked goods containing nutmeg which is an example of a tree nut.
 There are other common foods that can cause allergic responses too.

-If you have an allergy be sure to read labels carefully so you can spot foods that might be dangerous (link to label examples—we have sheets on labeling) Never eat foods if you are unsure if they aren’t labeled.
+If you have an allergy be sure to read labels carefully so you can spot foods that might be dangerous.
+Never eat foods if you are unsure if they aren’t labeled.